Heather Humphreys: Potter

 Setting out as a practicing potter, I established a studio & gallery in Mildura, near my hometown Merbein.
 Production runs, commissions, exhibitions, teaching, community projects... ah, it was divine.
 A few years pass and along comes an interesting partner, a big move to coastal NSW, a child, a mortgage, a ‘real’ teaching job.
 You know… that sort of thing.
 By then, the demand for 'hand-crafted' had lost out worldwide, but always on my shoulder was a little bird singing sweet Pottery songs in my ear.

 And now?
 I'm hand-crafting pots in my home studio which, for most of the week, is taken over by creative souls seeking something beyond a muddy dabble.
-I’m grateful for the depth of knowledge and skill kick-started by my tertiary Ceramic Arts studies and I'm very proud of the honest and enlivening learning experiences I've created for others.
+I’m grateful for the depth of knowledge, skill and wonder kick-started by my tertiary Ceramics studies and I'm proud of the honest and enlivening learning experiences I've created for others.
 The pull to pass on real skills and knowledge and a genuine engagement in the learning space, inspires me to create a space where one can deep-dive into understanding clay, form, design, aesthetics and ergonomics, with a smidge of geology, chemistry and mathematics thrown in for the daredevils.

 Welcome to the fascinating world of Pottery!

 And now?
 I'm hand-crafting pots in my home studio which, for most of the week, is taken over by creative souls seeking something beyond a muddy dabble.
-I’m grateful for the depth of knowledge and skill kick-started by my tertiary Ceramic Arts studies and I'm very proud of the honest and enlivening learning experiences I've created for others.
+I’m grateful for the depth of knowledge, skill and wonder kick-started by my tertiary Ceramics studies and I'm proud of the honest and enlivening learning experiences I've created for others.
 The pull to pass on real skills and knowledge and a genuine engagement in the learning space, inspires me to create a space where one can deep-dive into understanding clay, form, design, aesthetics and ergonomics, with a smidge of geology, chemistry and mathematics thrown in for the daredevils.

 Welcome to the fascinating world of Pottery!